 Uwe Blass

-The director and author Erica von Moeller studied fine arts in Mainz and communication sciences in Frankfurt before graduating in film at the Academy of Media Arts in Cologne.
+The director and writer Erica von Moeller studied both Fine Art in Mainz and Communication Studies in Frankfurt before graduating in film from the Academy of Media Arts in Cologne.
 She has been making films in various genres and formats since 2001.
-As a media artist, she develops exhibition projects at the interface between moving image, space and sound.
-After various teaching assignments in Cologne, Berlin and Trier, she has been a professor of audiovisual media design at the University of Wuppertal since 2011.
+As a media artist, she develops exhibition projects at the intersection of moving image, space and sound.
+Following a variety of teaching posts in Cologne, Berlin and Trier, she has been teaching at the university of Wuppertal as a professor of audiovisual media design since 2011.

-Mona Keßler is a research assistant in the audiovisual media design programme.
+Mona Keßler is a research assistant on the Audiovisual Media Design degree programme.